HeCraneChen/PoissonSurfaceReconstruction_MATLAB-Version/README.md

 # Requirements
 For Matlab code, Matlab2019A or whatever version.

-For Marching Cubes, Visualization, and Uniformly sampling oriented points from a PLY file, need to create a Conda environment or Virtual environment of Python3 and install the following librarys.
+For Marching Cubes, Visualization, and Uniformly sampling oriented points from a PLY file, need to create a Conda environment or Virtual environment of Python3 and install the following libraries.

 Numpy